SuperOfficeDocs/superoffice-docs/docs/apps/certification/initial-watchcom-eval.md

 You will be invoiced and pay Wathcom directly for the services delivered in connection with the security audit.

-Security audits come in 3 different packages: small, medium, and large.
+Security audits come in 3 different packages: small, medium (for most apps), and large.

 <!-- markdownlint-disable MD033 -->
 <table class="table-striped" style="width: 100%;" border="1">